 In general, please know devices with open flames (candles, etc.) are prohibited in most areas at TCU except when a permit has been obtained from the Fort Worth Fire Department.
 All faculty, staff and students should recognize emergency situations as quickly as possible so preventive measures can be taken.
 Be familiar with the locations and operation of fire extinguishers near your office and classrooms.

 Should a fire occur that is too large to extinguish, evacuate the building and call TCU Police at 817-257-7777.
 Avoid using elevators during evaluation, as the power could become disconnected.
 As you evacuate the building help warn other of danger, and pull any fire alarms you see on the way.
 Gather at your designated rally point, and do not return to the building until it is released by public safety officials.
+Please refer to the TCU Rally Point Map to determine the Rally Point location for your building.

 To use a fire extinguisher, remember the acronym P-A-S-S: